ylsideas/cockroachdb-laravel/README.md

 Laravel 8 and 9 are both supported and tested against CockroachDB 2.5.

-## Support
+### Supporting Open Source

-Peter Fox here, I just want to say this project has been my hardest yet.
+[Peter Fox](https://www.peterfox.me) here, I just want to say this project has been my hardest yet.
 It's been a real labour of love to make and takes up a lot of time trying to organise the test suite so that compatibility is maintained between Eloquent and CockroachDB.

 I see a lot of promise in using CockroachDB's serverless offering which is what compelled me to go down this route originally.